Mighty little global star: Netflix's Indian superhero toddler

 Nevertheless, few expected the adventures of Bheem and his furry friends to attract such a huge global audience, as it snapped up fans in the age of Black Panther and the growing demand for more diversity in entertainment.

-New Yorker Lisa-Michelle Houck told AFP her children, aged four and two, were fast fans of the show.
+New Yorker Lisa-Michelle Houck said her children, aged four and two, were fast fans of the show.

 Bheem's antics - from banging his toy drum non-stop to making a mess at home - are instantly hilarious to young viewers.